comapi/comapi-sdk-js/docs/initialisation.md

 The default setting is to only log errors.

 ### logPersistence
-This parameter ontrols whether and where to persist log data.
+This parameter controls whether and where to persist log data.
 The historic data is available via a call to `Foundation.getLogs()`
 ```javascript
 export enum LogPersistences {